Liverpool City Tramways

 This photograph was taken in June 1904, just after the top cover (not shown) had been added to this vehicle.
 Although it appears to show a motorman at the controls of Tramcar No 230, the cap badge is completely different to those issued to motormen and conductors, so in all probability, the man depicted is some type of inspector.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

-A blow-up of the Edwardian 'miniature tram' photo above showing an individual who is probably an inspector.
-He is wearing a typical 'tramway inspector' jacket with upright collars that bear a prominent badge; the cap badge is noticeably different in shape than the pattern issued to tramcar staff.
+An enlargement of the Edwardian 'miniature tram' photo above showing an individual who is probably an inspector.
+He is wearing a typical 'tramway inspector' jacket with stand-up collars that bear a prominent badge; the cap badge is noticeably different in shape than the pattern issued to tramcar staff.

 A shot taken at an unknown depot with three senior staff— photo undated, but probably mid-to-late Edwardian.
 Photo courtesy of the National Tramway Museum.

-A blow-up of the above photo showing one of the inspectors; although blurred, the cap badge is clearly different that that shown in the 'miniature tram' photo above, suggesting that he is of a more senior grade, possibly a District Inspector.
+An enlargement of the above photograph showing one of the inspectors; although blurred, the cap badge is clearly different that that shown in the 'miniature tram' photo above, suggesting that he is of a more senior grade, possibly a District Inspector.

 A rather poor quality photograph, but one which does show a working inspector without an overcoat (far right).
 The scene is of First Class Tramcar No 549, so certainly taken no earlier than 1908.
 Author's Collection.